MGTheTrain/ml-ops-poc/python/pt-transformer-chat-bot/README.md

-# Pytorch transformer training with ... dataset
+# Pytorch transformer training with ... dataset and model inference

 ### Folder structure